featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 * a view and an entity
 * or a view column and an entity

-Feature Discovery results are in the form of feature recipe methods organized by theme that encapsultates information on the feature entity, main data and signal type.
+Feature Discovery results are in the form of feature recipe methods organized by theme that encapsulates information on the feature entity, main data and signal type.

 The results for a Feature Discovery triggered from an Event Timestamp of a Credit Card transaction table for the Transaction Entity would be as follows: